Many students find themselves worrying about their IELTS speaking exam more than any other, especially as it involves face-to-face communication.

 This kind of goes without saying (pardon the pun), but you'll need to talk a lot in your speaking exam to get the best marks possible.
 Aim to speak at least more than the examiner does, and ensure that you don't give short one-sentence answers.
 Even if you answer a question negatively, try and expand on your reason for that response.

 Also, if you want clarification on something or you want the examiner to repeat something, don’t be shy!
 You won’t be marked down for asking the examiner to repeat themselves.

 Ok, maybe not in the exam itself, but checking the mirror as part of your practice can help with your confidence.

 Speaking to others when you don't feel your language skills are up to scratch can be scary.
 Practising at home in the mirror is a great way to get more speaking practise without having to worry about what the audience thinks!

 Looking at yourself whilst you’re speaking will also give you great feedback about your body language – try to be relaxed, sit up straight, look your examiner in the eye and don’t forget to smile!

 To score really well in your IELTS speaking exam you’ll need to prove that you have a good grasp of grammar, you are able to speak fluently without too many long pauses and that you use a wide range of grammar.

 Test yourself every day to see if you can describe everyday events using different words to get used to using more vocabulary.

 Try to do as many practice tests as you can.
-Not only will this give you a good idea of what kind of questions you can expect on the day, but it will give you an opportunity to think of ways you could expand and develop your answers during your real IELTS exam.
+Not only will this give you a good idea of what kind of questions you can expect on the day, but it will provide you with an opportunity to think of ways you could expand and develop your answers during your real IELTS exam.

-Practice is also key to improving your confidence - and we already know what benefit that will have!
+The practice is also key to improving your confidence – and we already know what benefit that will have!